alexeykarnachev/raygizmo/README.md

 ```

-Interactive example could be built and run like this:
+Interactive example could be built and run like this (make sure you have libraylib and raylib headers in your lib and include paths):
 ```bash
 cd examples \
 && gcc -o ./raygizmo ./raygizmo.c -lraylib -lm -lpthread -ldl \